-In early 1992, I started taking evening school Graduate courses at U.T.
+In 1992, I started taking evening school Graduate courses at U.T.
 Knoxville, where I learned about the Internet for the first time.
 Back then the Internet was Gopher, WAIS, USENET, ListServs, and for the adventurous, Lynx.
 I was hooked.
 I’ve been online ever since, learning and absorbing everything I can.
-I transformed myself from gregarious but disinterested sales guy into introverted net-geek, and I loved it.
-I remember then grad student Mark Andreesen’s first distribution of Mosaic 1.0, (Netscape’s Great Grandmother), and I was online the day Jerry Yang and David Filo first turned Yahoo loose.
+I transformed myself from gregarious but disinterested sales guy into introverted net-geek.
+I remember the day a grad student named Mark Andreesen distributed Mosaic 1.0, (Netscape’s Great Grandmother), and I was online the day Jerry Yang and David Filo first turned Yahoo loose.
 Akebono anyone?
 Back then Jerry helped me create a new Yahoo category for web promotion, because at the time there was nobody else doing web promotion.
 How scary is that?

 I emerged from my grad school period with an odd set of skills perfectly timed for the blossoming Web.
-A marketing and P.R. background and an obsession and understanding of the nuances of a brand new medium.
-Then, through a private online marketing discussion list, somehow I met Jeff Bezos, who called me (on an actual phone) told me he had this idea for an online bookstore, and he asked if I would help him promote its launch.
+A marketing and P.R. background and an obsessive desire to learn every nuance of a brand new medium.
+Then, through serendipity I joined The Internet Marketing Discussion List (a listserv), and I met Jeff Bezos, who called me (on an actual phone) told me he had this idea for an online bookstore, and he asked if I would help him promote its launch.
 I said yes.

-Today, as then, my area of greatest expertise is in helping new web content to find its natural audience, and vice versa.
+Today, as then, my area of greatest expertise is in helping new digital content to find its natural audience, and vice versa.
 My old NetPOST service (launched in 1994) was the Internet’s first Web site awareness building service, and I now work with sites of all sizes in the US and abroad.

-On the home front, my wife Melissa and I have three children (two boys and a girl), assorted animals, and a growing mountain of broken toys in my office.
+On the home front, my wife and I have three children and my hobby is building a replica of Mt.
+Everest out of broken toys.